 We'd love to get to know you.
 Tell us a bit about yourself, and we'll be in touch with the scoop about BVU.

-Many students find that adding sociology or social work helps them take a closer look at the brain, behavior, and what society is doing in terms of caretaking and prevention.
+Many students find that adding psychology or social work helps them take a closer look at the brain, behavior, and what society is doing in terms of caretaking and prevention.
 These students are taking a cross-disciplinary approach and may even consider attending graduate school after BVU.

 More than half a dozen BVU students have attended Prague Summer School on Crime, Law, and Psychology, an international conference bringing students together from across the globe.
 This opportunity allows students to discuss issues such as prevention and education around the world.